 Bribery is the act of offering money or something of value to someone else in exchange for a promise to do something.
 Therefore, the legal definition of "sports bribery" under federal law is when someone uses bribery to try to influence the course of a sporting event.
 Reno criminal defense attorney Michael Becker provides an example:

 Example: The Detroit minor league baseball team is scheduled to play the Henderson Nevada team.
 Before the game, the owner of the Detroit team offers the umpire $1,000 to call the plays in Detroit's favor.
-If the owner gets caught, he would be arrested and booked at the Henderson NV Detention Center on federal charges of sports bribery.
+If the owner gets caught, he would be arrested and booked on federal charges of sports bribery.

 Note that if the umpire in the above example accepted the bribe, he may be prosecuted for sports bribery as well.
 And even if the umpire decides at the last minute to call the game fairly, he would still be criminally liable for initially accepting the bribe.

 It is irrelevant whether the bribery offer is declined or whether the game is actually influenced by the bribe.
 Merely the attempt to bribe or the conspiracy in Nevada criminal law to bribe is sufficient for someone to be prosecuted under 18 U.S.C. § 224.
 Elko NV criminal defense attorney Michael Becker explains: